vini-karumuru/QAA/README.md

     </details>

     - *Sanity check*: Use your Unix skills to search for the adapter sequences in your datasets and confirm the expected sequence orientations.
 Report the commands you used, the reasoning behind them, and how you confirmed the adapter sequences.

 7. Use `Trimmomatic` to quality trim your reads.
 Specify the following, **in this order**:
     - LEADING: quality of 3
     - TRAILING: quality of 3
     - SLIDING WINDOW: window size of 5 and required quality of 15
     - MINLENGTH: 35 bases

-    Be sure to output compressed files and clear out any intermediate files.
+    Be sure to output compressed files and clear out all intermediate files.

 8. Plot the trimmed read length distributions for both paired R1 and paired R2 reads (on the same plot - yes, you will have to use Python or R to plot this.
 See ICA4 from Bi621).
 You can produce 2 different plots for your 2 different RNA-seq samples.
 There are a number of ways you could possibly do this.
 One useful thing your plot should show, for example, is whether R1s are trimmed more extensively than R2s, or vice versa.
 Comment on whether you expect R1s and R2s to be adapter-trimmed at different rates and why.

-9. BONUS - Run `FastQC` on your trimmed data.
+9. Bonus - Run `FastQC` on your trimmed data.
 Comment on differences you observe between the trimmed and untrimmed data.
 Include any figures needed to support your conclusions.

-# Part 3 – Alignment and strand-specificity
+## Part 3 – Alignment and strand-specificity
-10. Install sofware (record details in lab notebook!!!).
+10. Install additional software for alignment and counting of RNA-seq reads.
 In your QAA environment, use conda to install:
+    - Star
+    - Picard
-    - STAR
+    - Samtools
     - NumPy
     - Matplotlib
     - HTSeq

 11. Download the publicly available *Campylomormyrus compressirostris* genome fasta and gff file from [Dryad](https://datadryad.org/dataset/doi:10.5061/dryad.c59zw3rcj) and generate an alignment database from it.
-If the download fails, the files are available on Talapas '/projects/bgmp/shared/Bi623/PS2/campylomormyrus.fasta, /projects/bgmp/shared/Bi623/PS2/campylomormyrus.gff'.
+If the download fails, the files are available `/projects/bgmp/shared/Bi623/PS2/campylomormyrus.fasta`, `/projects/bgmp/shared/Bi623/PS2/campylomormyrus.gff`.
 Align the reads to your *C. compressirostris* database using a splice-aware aligner.
 Use the settings specified in PS8 from Bi621.

   > [!IMPORTANT]
   > You will need to use gene models to perform splice-aware alignment, see PS8 from Bi621.
 You may need to convert the gff file into a gtf file for this to work successfully.

+12. Remove PCR duplicates using [Picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates).
+You may need to sort your reads with `samtools` before running Picard.

-12. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files.
+13. Using your script from PS8 in Bi621, report the number of mapped and unmapped reads from each of your 2 sam files post deduplication with picard.
 Make sure that your script is looking at the bitwise flag to determine if reads are primary or secondary mapping (update/fix your script if necessary).

-13. Count reads that map to features using `htseq-count`.
+14. Count deduplicated reads that map to features using `htseq-count`.
 You should run htseq-count twice: once with `--stranded=yes` and again with `--stranded=reverse`.
 Use default parameters otherwise.
 You may need to use the `-i` parameter for this run.

-14. Demonstrate convincingly whether or not the data are from "strand-specific" RNA-Seq libraries.
-Include any comands/scripts used.
+15. Demonstrate convincingly whether or not the data are from "strand-specific" RNA-Seq libraries **and** which `stranded=` parameter should you use for counting your reads for a future differential gene expression analyses.
+Include any commands/scripts used.
 Briefly describe your evidence, using quantitative statements (e.g. "I propose that these data are/are not strand-specific, because X% of the reads are y, as opposed to z.").
+This [kit](https://www.revvity.com/product/nex-rapid-dir-rna-seq-kit-2-0-8rxn-nova-5198-01) was used during library preparation.
+This [paper](https://academic.oup.com/bfg/article/19/5-6/339/5837822) may provide helpful information.

   > [!TIP]
   > Recall ICA4 from Bi621.

-15. BONUS - Turn your commands from part 1 and 2 into a script with a loop going through your two SRA files
+16. BONUS - Turn your commands from part 1 and 2 into a script with a loop going through your two SRA files

-# Bonus (optional!)
+## Bonus (optional!)

-Review the [publication](https://doi.org/10.1093/molbev/msae021) from PRJNA1005244 and see if this information leads to any additional insight of your analysis.
+Review the [publication](https://doi.org/10.1093/molbev/msae021) from PRJNA1005244 or the third chapter of the [thesis](https://canvas.uoregon.edu/courses/266187/files/22059308?module_item_id=5380118) for the PRJNA1005245 dataset.
+See if this information leads to any additional insight of your analysis.

-# To turn in your work for this assignment

 ## Upload your:
 - [ ] lab notebook
 - [ ] Talapas batch script/code
 - [ ] FastQC plots
-- [ ] counts files generated from htseq-count (in a folder would be nice)
+- [ ] counts files generated from htseq-count (in a folder would be nice; **only include the counts files that would be used in a future differential RNA-seq analysis**)
 - [ ] pdf report (see below; turn into both Github AND Canvas)
 - [ ] and any additional plots, code, or code output

 to GitHub.

 ### Pdf report details
 You should create a pdf file (using Rmarkdown) with a high-level report including:

 - [ ] all requested plots
 - [ ] answers to questions
 - [ ] mapped/unmapped read counts from PS8 script (in a nicely formatted table)